sobamchan/sobamchan.github.io/_posts/2023-05-31-llms-summarization.md

 It's a fact that LLMs can generate high-quality summaries but because of the first issue, fine-tuned models are underestimated specially if they are evaluated human annotators because they are asked to evaluate text quality as summaries which are not what models are trained to generate.

-There have been much work on "better evaluation metrics" but there is a small possibility that what we need is "real" summarization datasets with summaries.
+There have been much work on "better evaluation metrics" but there is a possibility that what we need is "real" summarization datasets with summaries.

 I strongly believe that we need such datasets to re-evaluate the tools we have now.